ale-seme/Soldering_Projects/CAI-269-LED-FM-Radio/README.md

 ## Reflections

-While assembling this kit, I not only honed my soldering skills but also gained a deeper appreciation for the history and technology behind something as common as an FM radio.
-Although this was a relatively simple project, it opened my eyes to the intricacies of electronics and how seemingly small components can work together to achieve something greater.
+While assembling this kit, I not only improved my soldering skills but also gained a deeper appreciation for the history and technology behind something as common as an FM radio.

 This project was just the beginning, and I’m looking forward to continuing to improve my soldering abilities with more challenging projects in the future.